 Aside from the four object types, the VFS uses several other structures.
-Structure of the file_system_type type store data about the file system types supported by Linux.
-Those structures are used by the get_sb() function that reads the content of the superblock of a give file system from the storage medium.
+Structures of the ${\tt file\system\type}$ type store data about the $\mathit{file\ system}$ types supported by Linux.
+These structures are used by the get\sb() function that reads the content of the superblock of a given file system from the storage medium.
 For each file system supported by Linux the kernel has one such a structure.
 When a file system is mounted the kernel creates a variable of the struct vfsmount type.
-This structure stores data about the mounting point, including the flags specifying the operations that can be performed on the file system.
+This structure stores data about the mounting point, including flags specifying operations that can be performed on the file system.
 With each user process are associated three VFS data structures.
-The structure of the struct files_struct stores data about files opened by the process and their descriptors, including the pointers to the file objects.
-The structure of the fs struct type stores data about the file system associated with the given process, including the current and the root directory.
-The structure of the struct mnt namespace type defines a unique view of the mounted file systems for the user process.
-19/22
+The structure of the struct files\struct type stores data about files opened by the process and their descriptors, including the pointers to the file objects.
+The structure of the fs\struct type stores data about the file system associated with the given process, including the current and the root directory.
+The structure of the struct mnt\namespace type defines a unique view of the mounted file systems for the user process.